jobezic/wihan/README.md

 # Wihan

 Wihan is a daemon to provide WiFi access and control and hotspot capabilities.
 It is designed specifically for embedded devices (like routers running OpenWrt).
-Actually this project is a sort of a framework that should be customized in order to work.
-The wihand daemon is the mean part of this framework and it is fully functional.
-Some other minor parts need to be customized.

 This project is composed by: